kissu/topcoat-frontend-documentation/README.md

 This is using [Vite](https://vitejs.dev/), so you'll get some super fast launch and refresh.

 For any configuration, the main entry point is `/docs/.vuepress/config.js` and the documentation for this Vuepress project is located here on [this Github](https://v2.vuepress.vuejs.org/).

+PS: There is not linting or alike here, please still try to keep some consistency in your git commit messages.